safe-global/safe-docs/pages/sdk-protocol-kit/guides/safe-signatures.md

 safeTx.addSignature(signerSafeSig2_3);
 ```

-🚀🚀🚀 We are now done!!, we have signed with all the owners.
+🚀🚀🚀 We are now done!!, we've signed with all the owners.
 We even have one more owner than the required threshold of 3 💃🏻, but that's okay.
 Now, let's take a look at the final structure of the `safeTx` object.

 ```json
 EthSafeTransaction {